-On the social front, Eaagads has embraced the ministry of health COVID-19 guidelines to ensure the employees keep safe.
-Work activities have been realigned to ensure safe social distance.
+On the social front, Eaagads Limited has embraced the ministry of health COVID-19 guidelines to ensure it keeps it's employees safe.
+Work activities have been realigned to ensure safe social distancing is obseved.
 Besides, Eaagads has maintained a harmonious relationship with the workers and the union at large making sure that the collective bargaining agreements are honoured and looking at ways to improve the workers' welfare.
-Our social responsibility is not limited to statutory requirements but also extends to other corporate social responsibilities that are in place for the benefit of the workers as well as the neighbouring communities.
+Our social responsibility is not limited to statutory requirements but also extends to other social responsibilities that are in place for the benefit of the workers as well as the neighbouring communities.